thomasp85/tweenr/cran-comments.md

-This is a big release providing yet another way to tween data in the form of generator functions.
+This is a small hotfix release fixing a bug in the latest internal rewrite

 ## revdepcheck results